BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Background and Related Work

-\fig\ref{fig:arch} illustrates the architecture of LEO satellite networks, comprising space, ground, and user segments.
-The space segment consisting of thousands of LEO satellites, the ground segment consisting of an operational terrestrial network with ground stations, and the user segment consisting of user dishes, terminals and airlines.
-The space segment enables global connectivity via high-speed inter-satellite links (ISLs).
-User terminals first transmit data through multi-hop ISLs\cite{wood2001internetworking,ReutersSpaceXLaserLinks,StarlinkTechOverview}, then to a ground station (GS) via a ground-to-satellite link (GSL).
-The data subsequently traverses a Point-of-Presence (PoP), where carrier-grade NAT performs IP address translation before reaching terrestrial servers.
-Terminal users access the Internet through an LSN, with packets initially uplinked to a satellite and then downlinked via a GSL.
-If the serving satellite lacks direct GS connectivity, the data is relayed through multiple ISL hops until reaching a satellite with GSL access.
+\fig\ref{fig:arch} illustrates the architecture of mega-constellation networks, comprising space, ground, and user segments.
+The space segment consisting of thousands of satellites, enabling global connectivity via laser ISLs.
+The ground segment consisting of an operational terrestrial network with Ground Stations (GS), and the user segment consisting of user dishes, terminals or in‑flight WLAN \cite{StarlinkTechOverview}.
+In operation, a user transmits data via a dish to a source satellite over a GSL.
+The traffic is then relayed across the constellation through multiple ISLs until it reaches the destination satellite.
+This satellite downlinks the data to a GS, which forwards it to a connected Point of Presence for final internet access.
+Both GSes and user dishes function as the edge nodes of the network.
+They are responsible for protocol conversion and adapting terrestrial data formats for transmission over the satellite links, thereby bridging the space and ground segments.